-- Greasy film left on skin after putting on sunscreen
+- The greasy film left on skin after putting on sunscreen

 - It's too heavy on the skin

 Reading on, you will see that I am going to bust all those excuses for not using sunscreen.
-Throughout the years I have tried many, many types of sunscreen.
+Throughout the years, I have tried many, many types of sunscreen.
 Agreeing with many of those reasons to not use it.
 If you always give up, you will never succeed.
-The same goes with trying new products.
-I may not always like them.
-Although I would never know if I never tried.
-Up until now I had been using a sunscreen with SPF 30 coverage that I was not all that fond of.
-It functioned and that was most important at the time.
+The same goes for trying new products.
+I may not always like them, although I would never know if I never tried.
+Up until now, I had been using a sunscreen with SPF 30 coverage that I was not all that fond of.
+It functioned, and that was most important at the time.

 Freckles and Sun Exposure

 So far, I have come up short in finding a sunscreen with an SPF of at least 30 for my face.
 All of them seem to leave me with an unwanted greasy glow!
 Surely, I am not the only one with freckle madness during the spring and summer months?
-Wearing less makeup in the summer than I do in winter makes it essential to find a sunscreen with great coverage.
+Wearing less makeup in the summer than I do in winter makes finding a sunscreen with great coverage essential.
 Makeup is great, and I love it, but not when it is melting off because it's 100 degrees outside!
 So, my summer look consists of just doing my brows and eyes, and maybe a little lipstick.